Admer456/slice-of-life/blog/misc/2026/06-06-kaldera.md

 glDrawArrays( GL_TRIANGLES, 0, numTriangles );
 ```

+*(Index buffers also speed up rendering, but we're focused on the cost of drawcalls here)*

-Now, we could also insert an index buffer here somewhere, but that's besides the point.
-The major speedup here was moving from uploading the render data every frame to uploading the render data once, and only uploading an integer handle every frame.
+The major speedup here was the move from uploading geometry every frame to uploading it once, and only uploading a handle every frame.
 Pretty neat!

 Direct3D 7 had a similar mechanism, way before OpenGL 2.0.